datacenterops/the-data-center-stack/README.md

 | See the taxonomy applied to real-world data | [examples/](examples) |
 | Understand the licensing terms | [LICENSE](LICENSE) |

 **Not sure where to begin?** Start with the PNG for the big picture, then come back to this README for the six-layer explanation and the four principles below.
-Only go into the `taxonomy` folder once you need to classify something specific — it's detailed by design.
+Only go into the `taxonomy` folder once you need to classify something specific.
+It's detailed by design.

 ## Overview